lawnjunk/learnyounix/CONTRIBUTING.md

  * Provide the solution that worked for you! **:)**

 ## Suggestions and Requsets
+#### Befor you make a request for new content
+* use githubs search in project feature to search our project for your topic
+* double check the readme titles to make sure your topic isnt covered
+* research the topic so you can point us in the right direction

+#### Where to submit your Requuest
+Open a new issue in the [waffle](https://waffle.io/slugbyte/unix-cmds) and place it in the **Suggestion** column.

+#### How to make a "good" request
+* Use a clear **descriptive title**
+* Describe **why your request will help developers**
+ * Not just that you want to know how something works
+* Provide **links to any resources** you find helpful regarding your topic

 ## Your First Contribution
 ## Pull Request
 ## Style Guide